MatthewMaat/SI-animations/README.md

 graphviz (https://graphviz.org/download/)

 #Usage

 The main function is run_strategy_iteration_with_counterexample.
 It runs some version of strategy iteration on a parity game.
 It writes, depending on the settings, the strategies encountered, and makes an animation.

+There are some examples of GIF's in the "Example animations" folder

 #Inputs

 - n: index of the graph G_n
 - mode: Version of strategy iteration (default: symmetric or switch-all)
   - mode = 'even' - strategy iteration for player 0/player even